School of City & Regional Planning

 • Sustainability - Meeting the needs of the present without compromising the ability of future generations to meet their own needs.

-• Justice - Expanding choice and opportunity for all persons, recognizing a special responsibility to plan for the needs of the disadvantaged and to promote racial and economic equality.
+• Justice - Expanding choice and opportunity for all persons, recognizing a special responsibility to plan for the needs of the disadvantaged.

 • Resilience - Enabling individuals and communities to survive, adapt, and grow in the face of chronic stresses and acute shocks they experience.